aravindj/Thought-process/README.md

 **TODO:**

-1. Add an --edit options
-2. Use distutils for easy installation
+1. Use distutils for easy installation
-3. Add test cases
+2. Add test cases
+3. --reply option has to be provided to link thoughts
+4. Have to provide a bottle.py based web interface for viewing and editing.
+Something like twitter running in your localhost!